AbhijayJ/Akamai-DNS-Automation/README.md

 3. Modify
 4. Delete

 DNS records hosted in Akamai.
-Akamai uses EDGE-grid authentication for API authentication which is included in the code.
+Akamai uses EDGE-grid authentication for API authentication which is included in the DNS-Master file.